cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         # Use TurboSHAKE128 to derive a key from the binder string
         # and domain separation tag.
 Note that the AES key does not
         # need to be kept secret from any party.
 However, when used
-        # with IdpfPoplar, we require the binder to be a random
+        # with an IDPF, we require the binder to be a random nonce.
-        # nonce.
         #
         # Implementation note: This step can be cached across XOF
         # evaluations with many different seeds.